patman15/BMS_BLE-HA/README.md

 ## Supported Devices
 - Offgridtec LiFePo4 Smart Pro: type A & B (show up as `SmartBat-Axxxxx` or `SmartBat-Bxxxxx`)

+New device types can be easily added via the plugin architecture of this integration.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## Installation
 Installation can be done using [HACS](https://hacs.xyz/) by [adding a custom repository](https://hacs.xyz/docs/faq/custom_repositories/).
 Alternatively, download a zip of this repository and place the folder `custom_components/bms_ble` in the `config/custom_components` directory of your Home Assistant installation.